UNDP and capacity development

 In the context of UNDP’s programme and policy support for health and development, capacity development represents a fundamental component that cuts across all areas of its work at the global, regional, and country level.
-This includes particular emphasis on capacity development to improve the performance of national systems for health, ensuring quality, equity, efficiency, accountability, resilience, and sustainability in the delivery of health services.
+This includes a particular emphasis on capacity development to improve the performance of national systems for health, ensuring quality, equity, efficiency, accountability, resilience, and sustainability in the delivery of health services.

 UNDP defines capacity development as the process through which individuals, organizations and societies obtain, strengthen and maintain the capabilities to set and achieve their own development objectives over time.
 Capacity development is fundamentally about unlocking transformative change: change that is generated, guided, and sustained by those whom it is meant to benefit.

-A comprehensive capacity development strategy of enhancing national systems for health, rather than a siloed approach focused on training and technical assistance alone, creates greater resilience and long-term sustainability of health sector investments
+A comprehensive capacity-development strategy of enhancing national systems for health, rather than a siloed approach focused on training and technical assistance alone, creates greater resilience and long-term sustainability of health sector investments.

-Why does UNDP focus on Capacity Development?
+Why does UNDP focus on capacity development?

-UNDP’s broad country presence and diverse experiences supporting governments to implement complex health programmes has allowed it to develop expertise and frameworks to support functional capacities identified as critical for an efficient health system.
+UNDP’s broad country presence and diverse experiences supporting governments to implement complex health programmes have allowed it to develop expertise and frameworks to support functional capacities identified as critical for an efficient health system.
 These include having trained and motivated health workers, a well-maintained infrastructure, and a reliable supply of medicines and technologies, backed by adequate funding, strong health strategic plans and evidence-based policies.